-One of the first thing you are going to want to really master when it comes to content marketing/affiliate marking is how to find low competition keywords you can rank for (for free).
+One of the first things you are going to want to understand if you want to start getting SEO traffic is how to find low competition keywords (with high traffic) that you can rank for.

 What Are Low Competition Keywords?